 birds, the others being completely fantastic.

-Saboudjian, expert, whose (at least in terms of fans) experience is
+Saboudjian, expert, whose hand fans experience is

-long and competence widely recognized,
+long and whose competence is widely recognized,

 had in fact titled this lot "Le

-Capucin diabolique" (the diabolical
+Capucin diabolique" (the Diabolical

 She described: "a Capuchin invoking the succubus."
 That,